userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ## Why are snaps good for Qt 5 and KDE Frameworks applications?

-Snapcraft bundles necessary libraries required by the application, and can configure the environment to ensure that the application runs correctly under confinement for end user peace of mind.
-Developers can ensure their application is delivered pre-packaged with libraries which will not be replaced or superseded by a distribution vendor.

-Here are some advantages of snaps that will benefit many Qt 5 and KDE Frameworks applications:
+Here are some of the benefits of packaging and distributing Qt 5 and KDE Frameworks applications using snaps:

 * **Snaps are easy to discover and install**\
-  Millions of users can browse and install snaps graphically in the Ubuntu Software Center, the Snap Store or from the command-line.
+  Millions of users can browse and install snaps graphically in the Ubuntu App Centre, the Snap Store or from the command-line.
 * **Snaps install and run the same across Linux**\
   They bundle the exact version of whatever is required, along with all of your app's dependencies, be they binaries or system libraries.
+* **Snaps run in a sandbox by default**\
+  The vast majority of snaps run in an isolated environment and only have access to user files, networking and other processes via defined interfaces, which increases security, system stability and user trust.
 * **You control the release schedule**\
   You decide when a new version of your application is released without having to wait for distributions to catch up.
 * **Snaps automatically update to the latest version**\